How do I know if we need inpatient (residential) treatment or outpatient treatment?

 We offer free, confidential consulations to help you understand the best road to recovery for you or a loved one.
 Please call us at (916) 990-0190 to talk about the optimal approach.

-What is a typical day at the Clean & Sober residential treatment center like?
+What is the typical day at the Clean & Sober residential treatment center?

 7:45am – 8:15am: Breakfast

 1:30pm – 2:15pm: Book Study, 12 Step Work

 6:00pm – 10:00pm: Outside AA or NA meeting (actual times vary)